SunWuyuan/wnrm/README.md

 ## Maintainer is wanted

-If you find nrm is useful and is a experienced node.js developer, then you can help maintain nrm.
+If you find wnrm is useful and is a experienced node.js developer, then you can help maintain wnrm.
 If you have the interest you can reach me through email: pana.wang@outlook.com

 ## Contributors